Skip to main content

 • Smart Enterprise Maturity Model® for companies of all sizes

-Each tool defines key performance indicators and metrics to support accessibility and inclusion, helping organizations build roadmaps and strategies for long‑term impact.
+Each model defines key performance indicators and metrics that help institutions assess progress, identify gaps, and build strategies for long‑term impact.

 Targeted Projects